chhabrakaran7/javalearnings/README.md

 2. All the control flow statement types will be explained with use cases.
 3. Individual coding exercises will be added.
 4. Types of control flow statements: switch, for, while and do while.
+5. Various challenges are added and solved explaining all control type statements.